Remote Mastering and Restoring

 Q: Tell us about your studio setup.

 A: I run completely in the box with a Lynx Hilo as my main converter and Bower & Wilkins 802 as my main speakers.
 As a DAW I use Magix Samplitude, which really makes me efficient when it comes to mastering.

 Q: What other musicians or music production professionals inspire you?

-A: I'd say Ian Shepherd, Bob Ludwig and Allan Tucker as mastering engineers.
+A: I'd say Justin Perkins, Bob Ludwig and Allan Tucker as mastering engineers.
 I really don't know of anyone else from other fields of audio.

 Q: Describe the most common type of work you do for your clients.